Skip to content

 wix encyclopedia informational website

-Wix Encyclopedia is an information website with a clean and simple design, starting with a large title text.
-The practical search bar is easily accessible, with a few of the most searched terms just a click away.
+Wix Encyclopedia is an informational website featuring a clean and simple design, highlighted by a large title text.
+The practical search bar is easily accessible, with some of the most frequently searched terms just a click away.

-We also like that they have a full alphabet available for you to search terms by letter.
+We also appreciate that they offer a full alphabet, allowing you to search for terms by letter.

 Moreover, Wix Encyclopedia uses a popup bar at the bottom of the screen to take immediate action in building a website.

-Note: Offer readers multiple ways to find the topics they’re interested in.
+What stands out: Offer readers multiple ways to find topics that interest them.

 Here are some more websites built on the Wix platform.